 Volunteer with us

-Volunteers are absolutely vital to the services we deliver.
-They bring a range of skills and experience that complement the work we do with our service users including, in some cases, personal experience of the challenges of living with substance misuse or coping with a loved one’s misuse.
+Our volunteers bring diverse skills and life experiences to complement our work.
+Some bring personal experience of the challenges of living with substance misuse or coping with a loved one’s misuse.

 “Don’t ever think you’re not capable of doing it.
 It’s about having the right heart, soul and passion.
 That is what the clients want to see.
 We can teach you the rest.”